gca — Return the current axes handle in MATLAB and RunMat.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how gca works, line by line, in Rust.
+Read exactly how gca is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.